 Livable Communities

-Team Leader: Gail M. Holley, FDOT State Traffic
+Team Leaders: Gail M. Holley, FDOT State Traffic Engineering and Operations Office and Margie Tamblyn, Palm Beach Metropolitan Planning Organization

 Mobility Independence